0mar/mercurial/src/fortran/README.md

 # About the fortran modules #

-This directory contains FORTRAN 90 code used in *Mercurial*.
+This directory contains FORTRAN90 code used in *Mercurial*.
 Compiling happens using the command `python3 setup.py install`.
 Alternatively, for debugging or extending the modules, any FORTRAN compiler should work.
 However, these modules have been tested using `f2py` (included in `numpy`) and `gfortran`.
+The sparse modules are based on [SPARSEKIT][sk], a FORTRAN90 library published by John Burkardt.

 ## Syntax ##